krerkkiat/acm-cs-survival-guide/introduction.rst

 The idea for this guide then begin to form base on the idea of introducing the more powerful editors to first year computer science students.
-It is then scaled into a presentaion "CS Survival Guide", and with the suggestion from graduated seniors, the guide is planed to have more information on the software, tools, and tricks that the graduated senior found useful.
+It is then scaled into a presentaion `"CS Survival Guide" <https://docs.google.com/presentation/d/1iybf_B2hZ4G_OO1sBR0F6j50CJuYcPNC31zsP491o8o/edit?usp=sharing>`_, and with the suggestion from graduated seniors, the guide is planed to have more information on the software, tools, and tricks that the graduated senior found useful.